csparpa/fluentcheck/README.md

-# fluentcheck
+# Fluentcheck
 _Fluent assertion framework for Python_

 Bored of using `assert` multiple times to check types, intervals, etc. on data passed as input to your Python functions?
-This generates a lot of boilerplate code. __fluentcheck__ helps you reducing the lines of code providing you a human-friendly and fluent way to make assertions.
+This generates a lot of boilerplate code.

+__fluentcheck__ helps you reducing the lines of code providing a human-friendly and fluent way to make assertions.

 Instead of: